Bathurst riots: The officers fire on the inmates

-Pallot put out a call on a local radio station for off-duty prison officers to return to the gaol.
+Pallot put out a call on a local radio station for off-duty prison officers to return to the jail.
 He also made the decision to issue firearms to his men.
 When the supply of weapons ran low, more were brought in from a local sporting goods store.
 The officers were hurriedly trained in the use of the guns, which included rifles, shotguns and revolvers.
 At 3.30pm officers began firing from No. 4 tower, which was closest to B Wing.
 There had been no order to do so: McGeechan forbade it, but Pallot chose not to pass this instruction on.

 Up to 20 inmates were injured by gunfire.
 One, Dennis Bugg, was paralysed when a .22 calibre bullet passed through his spine.
 Another, Connors, was shot through the lung, liver and stomach.
 Although the shootings were unauthorised and reckless, they may have encouraged many of the inmates to surrender.
 Prisoners Von Falkenhausen and Harrison carried Bugg out under a white flag, but were fired upon by officers.
 By 4pm, around 80 inmates remained at large.